-Heeded alarms may have limited deaths in Ohio tornadoes
+Tens of thousands in Ohio without power after twisters

 The winds peeled away roofs — leaving homes looking like giant dollhouses — knocked houses off their foundations, toppled trees, brought down power lines and churned up so much debris that it could be seen on radar.
 Highway crews had to use snowplows to clear Interstate 75 near Dayton.
 One person was also injured in Indiana.

-In Celina, Ohio, 82-year-old Melvin Dale Hanna was killed when a parked car was blown into his house, authorities said.
+In Celina, 82-year-old Melvin Dale Hanna was killed when a parked car was blown into his house, authorities said.

 “There’s areas that truly look like a war zone,” said Jeffrey Hazel, mayor of the town of 10,000 about 60 miles (96 kilometers) northwest of Dayton.